Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Introduction and main results

 \subsection{Outline of the paper}

-The outline of the paper is following.
-In section \S.2 we present the basic definitions and facts about the extrinsic distance restricted to a submanifold, and about the rotationally symmetric spaces used as a model to compare.
-In section \S.3 we present the basic results about the Hessian comparison theory of restricted distance function we are going to use (see Theorem \ref{thmGreW} and Proposition \ref{corLapComp}) obtaining as a corollary an estimate of the geodesic curvature of the boundary of the extrinsic balls covering the surface and thence, an estimation of the Euler characteristic of such extrinsic balls.
-Section \S.4 is divided in two parts: in subsection \S.4.1 is presented the monotonicity property satisfied by the extrinsic balls and the estimation of the Euler characteristic of the surface in terms of the Euler characteristic of the extrinsic balls.
-Subsection \S.4.2 is devoted to the proof of the main result, (Theorem \ref{thmMain2}), and to prove a generalization of Theorem 3 in \cite{Ch2}, (Theorem \ref{thmMain3}).
+The outline of the paper is as follows.
+In section \S.2 we present the basic definitions and facts about the extrinsic distance restricted to a submanifold, and about the rotationally symmetric spaces used as a model for comparison purposes.
+In section \S.3 we present the basic results concerning the Hessian comparison theory of restricted distance function we are going to use, obtaining as a corollary an estimate of the geodesic curvature of the boundary of the extrinsic balls covering the surface and, hence, an estimation of the Euler characteristic of such extrinsic balls.
+Section \S.4 presents the monotonicity property satisfied by the extrinsic balls and the estimation of the Euler characteristic of the surface in terms of the Euler characteristic of the extrinsic balls.
+Section \S.5 is devoted to the proof of Theorem \ref{thmMain1}, section \S.6 to the proof of Theorem \ref{thmMain2}, and section \S.7 to the proof of Theorem \ref{thmMain3}.